Project C.A.R.E.Family Consultant - Western North Carolina

 - While there are no specific income limitations, Project C.A.R.E. gives priority to low-income, rural and minority families.

-Land of Sky Regional Council, Mecklenburg County Department of Social Services, Duke Family Support Program, and Alzheimer's North Carolina are responsible for delivering the services of Project C.A.R.E., a national best practice model for consumer-directed respite care specifically designed for caregivers of people with dementia.
+Land of Sky Regional Council, Mecklenburg County Department of Social Services, Duke Family Support Program, Cape Fear Council of Government, Western Piedmont Council of Government and Alzheimer's North Carolina are responsible for delivering the services of Project C.A.R.E., a national best practice model for consumer-directed respite care specifically designed for caregivers of people with dementia.
 The goal of the program is to increase quality, access, choice and use of respite and support services for low-income, rural and minority families caring for a person with dementia at home.
 Project C.A.R.E. currently serves 100 counties throughout North Carolina.

-Project C.A.R.E. is primarily funded through State funds with supplemental funding provided by the federal Administration on Aging Alzheimer's Disease Supportive Services Program.
-Project C.A.R.E. is administered by the North Carolina Division of Aging and Adult Services with expert consultation and technical assistance provided by the Duke Aging Center Family Support Program.
+Project C.A.R.E. is funded be the State and administered by the North Carolina Division of Aging and Adult Services with expert consultation and technical assistance provided by the Duke Aging Center Family Support Program.
 North Carolina has been successful in serving caregivers of people with dementia through Project C.A.R.E. since 2001.